 Physical fitness is vital for children to stay healthy and happy.
 Our campus features a 4,500ft2 outdoor playground alongside an indoor gym where children take part in daily fitness activities and remain active all year-round.
 Our specially designed physical education and yoga program empowers the students to strengthen their motor skills, coordination, and balance.

 Aspen Grove Montessori School offers optional extended hours programs for early drop-offs and/or late pick-ups to meet the needs of family schedules.

 Aspen Grove Montessori School provides a variety of after school programs to widen children’s horizons.
 Our after school programs promote the exploration of the child’s senses and the further development of their academic potential in areas such as art, robotics, music and language.

-The robotics program enables students to explore science, technology and math in a fun, hands-on way while allowing them to excel in their abilities to problem solve and work as a team.
+The STEM program enables students to explore science, technology and math in a fun, hands-on way while allowing them to excel in their abilities to problem solve and work as a team.

 Our art program provides children with training in drawing and painting skills, colour theories, and art material knowledge to help students build a solid foundation in the art of expression.